 And the last but not the least part is a conclusion.
 Here you have to mention some critical points and results which you have got after all the researching and studying.
 Write only a few sentences about it, because its major part should be written later in the work, not in the abstract.
 Don't try to write only about strengths of your dissertation.
 You can mention some weaknesses as well, if there, for example, were some difficulties or not enough information to elaborate some questions.

 Sometimes page number, types of images or diagrams and even number of used sources can be mentioned in the dissertation abstracts.
 It would be better for you to ask your curator whether or not it is necessary to avoid any redundant information in the abstract.

-Remember, that the main aim of the abstract is to get reader acquainted with your research and its main points, let them understand it without being dragged deep into material studying.back to all posts
+Remember, that the main aim of the abstract is to get reader acquainted with your research and its main points, let them understand it without being dragged deep into material studying or ask professional dissertation services online to help you!back to all posts